interwebsug/photo-editor-sdk-react-native/README.md

-# React Native PhotoEditorSDK Implementation
+# Photo Editor SDK React Native
-This project aims to be a complete implementation of the PhotoEditor SDK (https://www.photoeditorsdk.com/) in React Native.
-Currently only android is supported but iOS will follow shortly.
+This project aims to be a complete implementation of the PhotoEditor SDK (https://www.photoeditorsdk.com/) in React Native for iOS and Android.

+**Please note: a PhotoEditorSDK license is needed for usage: https://www.photoeditorsdk.com/** Unfortunetaly pricing is only available after asking for a quote.
+But it's affordable ;)

 ## Features

 ### You can:

-- Open the Editor with a given image path
+- Open the PESDK Camera - Open the Editor with a given image path
+- Use iOS & Android
 - Specify which editor features should be enabled
 - Retrieve the edited image path afterwards
 - Use TypeScript since a declaration file exists

 ### You can't (currently, but on todo list)

-- Open the PESDK Camera (will follow shortly)
 - Specify the path of the exported images
 - Add own stickers
-- Use iOS

 ## Installation

 ### General

-Install the npm package via ```npm i photo-editor-sdk-react-native --save```
+Install the npm package via ```npm i photo-editor-sdk-react-native --save``` or ```yarn add photo-editor-sdk-react-native --save```.

 ### Android

 #### Step 0 - Follow the official installation guide
-In order to have the base module running, follow the installation guide at https://docs.photoeditorsdk.com/guides/android/v4/introduction/getting_started
+In order to have the base module running, follow the installation guide at https://docs.photoeditorsdk.com/guides/android/v5/introduction/overview

 Don't forget the ```PESDK.init()``` call to your ```MainApplication.java```.